guites/guilhermegarcia.dev/about.markdown

 permalink: /about/
 ---

-Hey, I'm Guilherme Garcia :) a developer based on Brazil.
+Hey, I'm Guilherme Garcia :) a developer based in Brazil.

 This blog serves as my homepage on the web.
 I write mainly about my ongoing projects.